angusryer/dev/docs/react-setup.md

-# React Setup
+# Basic React Environment Setup

+This guide walks through the most basic manual configuration of a React environment.
+Consider it one small step beyond the incredibly useful [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
+I promise it's not that scary.

 ## NPM Init

-Decide where you want to save the app and use `mkdir` to make a new directory with the app name. `cd` into the new directory and type this command into the terminal:
+From the terminal, decide where you want to save the app and use `mkdir` to create a new directory with the desired app name. `cd` into the new directory and initialize npm with:

 ```
-$ npm init
+npm init -y
+# the -y option is short for --yes and is equivalent of answering 'yes' to all of the questions that follow the regular `npm init` command.
 ```

 This automaticlly creates a new file named `package.json` that keeps track of the modules you've installed.

-## NPM Save Locations
+### NPM Save Locations

+When `npm install` is run, the default option is `--save`

 `--save` or `-S` saves package to dependencies.